 A good rule of thumb is to check your tire pressure monthly or every time your TPMS signal comes on.
 If the pressure is consistently low in one of your tires, it could indicate it has a leak.
 Another important habit is to rotate your tires regularly to ensure even wear.
 Consider having them rotated about as often as you change your oil.

-When it’s time to replace your tires, stop in and consult with the tire experts at Jensen Tire & Auto, locally owned and family owned since 1973.
+When it’s time to replace your tires, contact Jensen Tire & Auto, your tire installation experts.